ESA-APEx/apex_documentation/propagation/onboarding.md

 ### Automated Testing and Benchmarking

 To maintain the integrity of the algorithms, APEx conducts automated testing and benchmarking in collaboration with the respective project teams.
 This ensures that the algorithms remain functional and accessible over time.
+APEx offers this testing service for free, which reduces the maintenance burden on projects.

+To run the tests, APEx needs permission from the hosting platform, and an account with sufficient credits.
+Collaboration of the platform may be required to fulfill this requirement.

 ### APEx Algorithm Catalogue